 - Never put recycled foil in the microwave because wrinkled foils cause sparks.

 - Since foil covers only a quarter of the, you can save the rest because you might need it to cover some parts of the dish to prevent them from burning or overheating.

-- You should not place large plates in the Microwave with aluminum foil because there’s a very high possibility of the Foil touching the metallic walls.
+- You should not place large plates in the microwave with aluminum foil because there’s a high possibility of the foil touching the metallic walls.
 This can easily damage your microwave.